Oy. That word makes me cringe.

 Women and girls are socially conditioned to say “sorry” more than is prudent.
 If you haven’t already noticed this phenomenon, start listening for it.
 If you hear an equal number of men and women apologizing for taking up time and space or for something that isn’t their fault, tell me.
 I’d love to be proven wrong.

 So often I hear people say: “sorry” for taking up time or space in the world that is there’s to take up.
-I hear people apologize all the time in these ways:
+I hear people say sorry all the time:

 - “Sorry, I have a question…

 - [When trying to move around people blocking a walkway]: “Sorry”.

 - [Person A holds a door open for Person B. Person B passes through the door and says]: “Sorry”.

 To say “sorry” in these situations to me is to say: “I am wasting your time and getting in your way.
 I have no right to ask for clarification and no right to share space with you.”
 There’s a lot of guilt loaded into a “sorry” in those scenarios.

 There are times when sorry is appropriate and necessary.
 Here are some good situations to say: “sorry”:

 - You accidentally caused injury to a person.

 - You accidentally damaged someone’s property.

 - You did or said something that was out of integrity for you and you wish to take responsibility for your actions and words.